 Ristorante Rifugio Montescuro

-Knocking the snow from our boots and dusting more snow from our clothes, opening the door pushes a warm draft across your face and body, whilst you enter the restaurant.
+Knocking the snow from our boots and dusting off more snow from our clothes, opening the door pushes a warm draft across your face and body, whilst entering the restaurant.

-Finding our place at the lovely rustic wooden tables and benches, thick chocolate Fondente, hot drinks, Panini, and a little alcohol to warm the cockles of your heart, is the flavour today.
+Finding our place in a corner at the lovely rustic wooden tables and benches, thick chocolate Fondente, hot drinks, Panini, and a little alcohol to warm the cockles of our hearts, is the flavour of the day.

 Great service in this very cosy restaurant.

-Can’t wait for another adventure trek in the Sila, as there is so much to see in this gorgeous national park, and what better way to enjoy a trek than with friends?
+Can’t wait for another adventure trek in the Sila as there is so much to see in this gorgeous national park.
+What better way to enjoy a trek than with friends?